How To Use The Least Squares Regression Calculator

 can bias the training sample away from the true population dynamics.

-- Use of a linear regression model assumes the underlying process
+- Using a linear model assumes the underlying process

 you are modeling behaves according to a linear system.
 This is often